kevinkoste/kevinkoste/README.md

 ### Hi there 👋

+Hi!
+I'm a full-stack engineer and energy market analyst at Southern California Edison, where I build revenue optimization software for energy storage assets.

+On nights and weekends, I build consumer products & developer tools like Virgil and Blobber.

 <!--
 **kevinkoste/kevinkoste** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...